devraven-io/devraven-recorder/README.md

 ## Installation

-This chrome extension will be available on Chrome Web Store very soon, following the review process.
-However, you may follow the steps below to side-load the plugin.
+This chrome extension will be available on Chrome Web Store very soon, following the review and publishing process.
+However, you may follow the steps below to side-load the extension to your browser instances.

 1. Download the [latest build zip](https://github.com/devraven-io/devraven-recorder/releases/download/v1.0/build.zip) file and extract the zip file on your machine.
 2. Navigate to chrome://extensions on your Chrome browser.